leorsd/FEUP-LDTS/docs/README.md

 The controls for the two players are handled independently: Player 1 uses the WASD keys, while Player 2 uses the Arrow Keys.
 Additionally, pressing the Q key allows players to exit the current level and return to the main menu.

+Multiple keyboard inputs can be processed per frame, enabling both players to move simultaneously and even in diagonal directions.

 ### Colision Detection
 We implemented all the collision mechanics that seemed essential for our game.